 The better prepared you are for your hike, the more you are going to enjoy it, and that is why you need to make sure that you are fit enough to complete the hike that you have selected.

 We have hikes for all levels of fitness.
 Our Discovery Hikes and hikes such as Remote Ritchie’s Hut and Timbertop Summit Loop are nice and easy and anyone who is willing to come along will be able to complete it.
-And, if you want to tackle something more challenging, we have that too.
+However, if you want to tackle something more challenging, we have that too.

 We will help you complete any tour you have selected, but you are the one who needs to determine if you are physically and mentally fit enough to take on a hiking challenge.